-Some things will cost you, but if you shop wisely and take your time to look, you can find some items that are free to inexpensive.
+Some things will cost you, but if you shop wisely and take your time to look, you can find some freebies, or at least items that are inexpensive.

 Have a Garage Sale

 These are just a few ways you can get things for free or little to no money and effort.
-I have done all of these, and with careful planning and firm needs in mind, they have worked out well.
-Although it won’t be free, recently I spoke with a woman at an Estate Sale and may just end up with another weaving loom for a fraction of the price of a new one.
+I have done all of these.
+With careful planning they have worked out well.
+Although it won’t be free, recently I spoke with a woman at an Estate Sale.
+I may end up getting another weaving loom for a fraction of the price of a new one.
 The trick is, don’t be afraid to ask, don’t be reluctant to try, and don’t be too good to pilfer a trash pile.
 Just always remember to be courteous, and always be safe.

-Do you have any other ideas for getting free or low-cost items?
+Do you have any other ideas for getting freebies or low-cost items?
 Please feel free to share them in a comment.
 I am always searching for ways to save money!